 Prolonged wearing of the dentures in this condition will accelerate the loss of bone and should be avoided at all cost.

-Please feel free to ask your Clinical Dental Technician about anything that you have just read or about any other part of the services that we offer.
+Please ask your local Clinical Dental Technician about anything that you have just read or about any other part of the services that we offer.